Advances and Challenges in Solar Flare Prediction: A Review: Data and Evaluation Metrics

 \quad c) Preprocessed Low-Resolution Dataset (PNG format): Derived from the preprocessed full-resolution dataset by linearly scaling the size down to \(224 \times 224\) pixels, normalizing the values to the [0,255] range, and regenerating the magnetic physical parameters.
 Other configurations are consistent with the full-resolution dataset, and the total size is approximately 15 GB.

 Boucheron dataset provides critical support for the application of deep learning methods in solar flare prediction.
 However, their temporal coverage is limited to approximately eight years, falling short of encompassing even a complete solar cycle, which constrains the potential for modeling long-term evolutionary patterns.
-In contrast, HSOS/SMFT has continuously accumulated magnetic field observations spanning nearly four solar cycles.
-Building a flare prediction dataset tailored for deep learning on the basis of this long-term observational record would lay a solid foundation for enhancing model robustness and generalization.